The stylist behind Beyoncé, Kim and Kanye

 (CNN)When Jenke Ahmed Tailly styled Beyoncé for the cover of France's most prestigious fashion publication L'Officiel - it was unprecedented.

-Tailly, a creative director, stylist and consultant, told the magazine he would only accept the shoot if he could put a woman of color on the cover.
+Tailly, a creative director, and stylist, told the magazine he would only accept the shoot if he could put a woman of color on the cover.

 "It was in their 90th anniversary," Tailly told CNN.
 "In 90 years, there were only two or three black women who have graced their cover."